 In response to the analysis, the Minister for Business, Innovation and Energy made a statement to the Scottish Parliament saying that the Scottish Government’s preferred policy position is not to support the development of UOG in Scotland.
 The preferred policy position is subject to statutory and other assessments before the policy-making process was completed.

 We published a consultation on a Strategic Environmental Assessment (SEA) and a partial Business and Regulatory Impact Assessment (BRIA) of unconventional oil and gas development in Scotland from October to December 2018.

-We have published an addendum to the 2018 consultation documents, after considering the responses, and are consulting on this over an eight-week period to 25 June 2019.
-Our final policy on unconventional oil and gas will be confirmed as soon as possible after this process is complete.
+We published an addendum to the 2018 consultation documents, after considering the responses, and consulted on this over an eight-week period to 25 June 2019.

 On 8 October 2015, we put in place a moratorium on Underground Coal Gasification (UCG), so that we could gather and consider evidence on:

 - its potential to contribute to Scottish industry and energy